Police detain tycoon Guo Wengui’s cohorts for forging govt documents

 Chinese police said they also discovered that Guo had contributed to US congressmen and former government officials, without giving any names.

-Chinese police said they will cooperate with US law enforcers on political contributions and whether the documents forged by Guo were accredited by the US government, as claimed by Guo.
+Chinese police said they will cooperate with US law enforcement agencies on the political contributions and on whether the documents forged by Guo were accredited by the US government, as claimed by Guo.

-"We believe that law enforcement authorities in the US will not accomodate such criminal activities either," read the police statement.

-The police said they found that Guo and Chen brothers fabricated information about multiple central-level leaders and several provincial-or-ministerial-level leaders regarding mistresses, illegitimate children born overseas, illegally possessed properties and enormous amount of deposits.